frostealth/Kronika/README.md

 ```

 ### ZonedDateTime
-`Kronika\ZonedDateTime` represents a date-time with a time-zone.
+`Kronika\ZonedDateTime` represents a date-time with time-zone.
 This class extends the native `\DateTimeImmutable`.

 The API of `Kronika\ZonedDateTime` is similar to `Kronika\LocalDateTime`.